A Place for Mom

 Creative activities for seniors with dementia

-Explore the following activities that can stir up a loved one’s former passions and strengths.
+Explore the following activities to help stir up a loved one’s former passions and strengths.

 1. Experiment with sounds.
 Music has a profound effect on people with dementia, stimulating memories and encouraging creativity.
-Introducing simple musical instruments or singing favorite songs can offer positive experiences for seniors with dementia.
+Introducing simple musical instruments or songs can offer positive experiences for seniors with dementia.

 2. Encourage visual expression.
-Painting and drawing are ways to express feelings safely and with creativity.
-Encourage using bold, bright colors on big surfaces.
+Painting and drawing are ways to express feelings safely and creatively.
+Encourage the use of bold, bright colors on big surfaces.
 Rolls of butcher paper enable seniors with dementia to create without encountering the stress of defined spaces.
-These activities for the elderly with dementia are not only fun but also can be therapeutic, as they promote emotional expression.
+These types of visual activities for dementia patients not only are fun, but they can also be therapeutic, as they promote emotional expression.

 4. Create collages.
 Cut out images from magazines, or print old ads and articles.
 Choose subjects that fit your loved one’s interests, like cooking, cars, or fashion.
 Another idea is to scan and print old family pictures.
 Let your family member with dementia arrange and rearrange the elements to create pictures or scrapbook pages.